Megaloblastic Anemia

 - Common cause of megaloblastic anemia in adults but rare in children

-- A type of vitamin B12 deficiency anemia and is caused by a decrease in the secretion of intrinsic factor (IF) by gastric parietal cells in the setting of autoimmune atrophic gastritis.
-IF is a protein essential for absorption of vitamin B12 in the ileum.
+- A type of vitamin B12 deficiency anemia and is caused by a decrease in the secretion of intrinsic factor (IF) by gastric parietal cells in the setting of autoimmune atrophic gastritis; IF is a protein that is essential for absorption of vitamin B12 in the ileum.

 - Nonmegaloblastic macrocytic anemias can be due to